 I can count on one hand all the places I visited before I was 23.
 Travel wasn’t part of my upbringing.
 It wasn’t something my family did outside of the occasional road trip to visit my grandmother in Florida.

 In college, I skipped studying abroad because I was afraid I might miss something.
-I went to Montreal twice because when you’re under 21 and can’t afford Spring Break in Cancun, Montreal is the closest place to go when you live in Boston.
+I went to Montreal twice, because when you’re under 21 and can’t afford spring break in Cancún, Montreal is the closest place to go when you live in Boston.
 It wasn’t until I was 23 that I left North America to visit Costa Rica, and I only did that because that’s what I thought you were supposed to do when you work.
 With two weeks of vacation a year, you’re supposed to go somewhere and have fun, right?
 It wasn’t that I had a burning desire to travel; it was just something I thought I had to do.

 But that trip to Costa Rica changed my whole life.
 After that, I was hooked.
 I was in love.
 I was addicted.
 I needed travel in my life.